chhzh123/Krill/README.md

 ## Execution

-To execute the compiled program, you can run the following commands (support the program named `concurrent`):
+To execute the compiled program, you can run the following commands (suppose the program named `concurrent`):

 ```bash
 $ ./concurrent -w ../inputs/rMatGraph_WJ_5_100